texfaq/texfaq.github.io/FAQ-runheadtoobig.md

 date: 2014-06-10
 ---

-# My section title is too wide for the page header

 By default, LaTeX sectioning commands make the chapter or section title available for use by page headers and the like.
 Page headers operate in a rather constrained area, and it's common for titles too